The following are systems and methods of play that I've come across or

 You place $44 inside.

-You leave the bets working for just one roll, then call the bets off.
+the bets off.
 If you win you press the bet by one unit.

-You wait for a seven and call your bets on for one roll with the next shooter.
-You keep repeating the process till two sevens in a row are thrown.
+with the next shooter.
+You keep repeating the process till two sevens in a row

-Downside is the enormous patience and discipline needed to stand there waiting for the seven while numbers are being thrown
+to stand there waiting for the seven while numbers are being thrown

 Good for choppy and cold tables.